PoCGen: Generating Proof-of-Concept Exploits for Vulnerabilities in Npm Packages: Evaluation

 The success rates of these configurations on SecBench.js are shown in \cref{tab:ablation}.
-These results show that all the information provided in the prompt contribute to \name{}'s overall performance, with the usage snippets having the highest impact, followed by the few-shot examples.
+These results show that all components contribute to \name{}'s overall effectiveness, with the taint analysis having the highest impact, followed by the usage snippet examples.

-Moreover, the prompt refiners also have a significant impact on the performance of \name{}.
-Only 36\% of the successful PoC exploits are generated in the first attempt, and 51\% are generated with two to 10 refinements.
-On average, successful PoC exploits are generated in 3.92 rounds of refinement.
+To better understand the contribution of iteratively refining the prompts, we also measure the number of refinement attempts required to generate a valid PoC exploit.
+Iterative attempts for generating PoC exploits have a significant impact on the effectiveness of \name{}.
+Only 27\% of the successful PoC exploits are generated in the first attempt, and 47\% are generated within two to ten refinements.
+On average, successful PoC exploits are generated after 4 rounds of refinement.

+We also analyze the component responsible for taint analysis, which has the highest impact on the effectiveness of \name{}.
+The default CodeQL taint analysis is invoked for 72\% of the vulnerabilities, running 1.3 times per vulnerability on average.
+In 39\% of these cases, the default taint analysis fails, and the approach falls back to our extended taint analysis.
+Out of the extended taint analysis runs, 60\% still fail, which leads the approach to fallback to using the LLM to guess the vulnerable sinks, which still fails in 3\% of those cases.
+The CodeQL taint analysis for remote sources, such as http request handlers, runs for 34\% of the vulnerabilities.